How to buy Great Western Exploration (GTE) shares

 Great Western Exploration share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Great Western Exploration 's is 1.4663.
-This would suggest that Great Western Exploration 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Great Western Exploration 's is 0.5668.
+This would suggest that Great Western Exploration 's shares are less volatile than average (for this exchange).

 Great Western Exploration overview